AthenZ/athenz/ui/docs/zms-api.md

             "type": "Int64",
             "optional": true,
             "comment": "assertion id - auto generated by server.
 Not required during put operations."
-        }
+        },
+        {
+            "name": "caseSensitive",
+            "type": "Bool",
+            "optional": true,
+            "comment": "If true, we should store action and resource in their original case" }
     ],
     "closed": false